Canon SX420 vs Olympus E-PL3

 Concerning the storage of imaging data, both the SX420 and the E-PL3 write their files to SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Olympus PEN E-PL3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |5.||Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the SX420 offers wifi support, while the E-PL3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL3 was succeeded by the Olympus E-PL5.
+Both the SX420 and the E-PL3 have been discontinued, but can regularly be found used on eBay.
+The E-PL3 was replaced by the Olympus E-PL5, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.